TeamHabooba/OODJ/README.md

 Project modules might be redistributed in future.
 Tasks within one module would be created and placed in the project backlog.
-Canban methodology with adjustments would be used to control task completion.
+Kanban methodology with adjustments would be used to control task completion.
 A thorough workflow description could be found at [this file](./docs/workflow.md).